 The dress code is a representation of the Academy’s high standards and the serious academic environment we wish to nurture.
 The dress code also teaches valuable life lessons such as self- discipline and the importance of attention to detail

-Dress Code Changes for 2017 – 2018 Academic YearWilbraham & Monson Academy has revised its dress code.
-The Academy has partnered with Lands’ End to provide dress code approved clothing for families to purchase.
+Dress Code for 2018 – 2019 Academic YearWilbraham & Monson Academy has partnered with Lands’ End to provide dress code approved clothing for families to purchase.

 - Upper School students are required to own one appropriately sized navy school blazer, available through Lands’ End, with the Academy’s crest embroidered on the upper-left pocket.
 On all Thursdays and other special occasions as directed by the Deans Office, all Upper School students and staff will wear their school blazer with dresses, skirts or suit pants, and appropriate shoes; or dress slacks, dress shirts, ties and dress shoes.